 - Which volunteers are most likely to step up their involvement?

-- Which constituents are most likely to drop out of a program?
+- Which supporters are most likely to drop out of a program?

 AI helps you decide where to spend your limited time.